-The cocktail hour is generally a time for guests to convene after the ceremony for a while, so that the wedding party can take photos and the reception area can be set up.
+The wedding cocktail hour is generally a time for guests to convene after the ceremony for a while so that the wedding party can take photos and the reception area can be set up.
+The cocktail hour should be fun, inviting, and relaxing for your guests.
+The cocktail hour is truly the main part of the wedding day for your guests.

-Instead of a couple of full-sized drinks, offer guests a wide array of miniature cocktails.
-Fill shot or shooter glasses with several choices of cocktails for all sorts of tastes – chocolatey, fruity, sharp, etc – and offer a different snack to go with each.
+Instead of a couple of full-sized drinks, offer your wedding guests a wide array of miniature cocktails.
+Fill shot or shooter glasses with several choices of cocktails for all sorts of tastes.
+Some options are chocolatey, fruity, sharp, etc – and offer a different snack to go with each.

 I recommend serving a Rattlesnake (a layered shot of Baileys Irish Cream, dark creme de cacao, and Kahlua), a Cosmopolitan, and a classic gin or vodka and tonic.
 These miniature cocktails will be a smash hit and allow guests to enjoy a nice variety of drinks without going totally crazy.